In the lower Naugatuck Valley, Shelton is an amiable riverside town that has been reborn since the 1980s.

-A patch of the waterfront has been cleared and turned into the Veterans Memorial Park, where there’s always something fun going on in summer, and a farmers’ market is in business on Saturday mornings.
+A patch of the waterfront has been cleared and turned into the Veterans Memorial Park.
+There’s always something fun going on in summer here, and a farmers’ market is in business on Saturday mornings.

-If you find yourself in Shelton to admire the foliage in fall, there are farms in the countryside with pick-your-own apples and pumpkins, also pressing cider, producing wine and baking all sorts of treats.
+If you find yourself in Shelton to admire the foliage in fall, I can’t get enough of the farms in the countryside with pick-your-own apples and pumpkins.
+There’s cider, wine, homemade ice cream, and delicious baked treats like apple cider donuts.

 Let’s explore the best things to do in Shelton: